Complex Post-TSA Defect Calls for a 3D Printing Solution

 Years after a total shoulder arthroplasty (TSA) on the left scapula, a 64-year-old male still had severe complaints.
 He suffered from a type 2 central defect with abnormal ossification surrounding the glenoid.

-Pre-op x-ray showing the old implant in the patient’s left shoulder Prof. Dr. Stefaan Nijs, Chairman of Trauma Surgery at Leuven University Hospital
+Left: Pre-op X-ray showing the old implant in the patient’s left shoulder.
+Right: Prof. Dr. Stefaan Nijs, Chairman of Trauma Surgery at Leuven University Hospital